Wool

 An industry fact sheet on wool.

-Some wool comes from lambs who are shorn prior to their slaughter for lambs meat at 6-9 months old.
-Whether a sheep is shorn before slaughter or not is dependent on what is more profitable: to sell wool and meat, or to sell a wool-on skin and meat.
+Some wool comes from lambs who are shorn prior to their slaughter for lambs meat at 6-12 months old.

 Other sheep, who have been deemed as producing a high-quality wool, are kept alive for several years to be regularly shorn.
 These sheep are slaughtered halfway into their natural lifespan, at 5-6 years old.
 At this point they are considered 'cast for age' because their wool quality decreases, as human hair does, so they are no longer profitable alive.
 Their flesh is sold as mutton meat.